imbo/imbo/docs/usage/image-transformations.rst

         When adding radial blur, the ``angle`` parameter is required.

 ``radius``
-    The radius of the Gaussian operator in pixels.
+    The radius of the Gaussian, in pixels, not counting the center pixel.

 ``sigma``
     The standard deviation of the Gaussian, in pixels.